Dynamics of qudit gates and effects of spectator modes on optimal control pulses: Conclusions

 \section{Conclusions}

 We provided a fidelity decay formula and simulated qudit gates in the presence of spectator modes in order to compare the estimated scaling and numerical results.
 The fidelity formula, Eq.~\ref{eq:Fidelity}, is independent of the gate, so we expect to get a similar scaling for $\varepsilon \rightarrow 0$ for gates other than SWAP.
+In our study, a "useful" gate (as mentioned in the abstract) is defined as one that maintains an operational fidelity exceeding 99.9\%, a threshold crucial for fault-tolerant quantum computing.
+This high fidelity standard ensures the gates are sufficiently reliable for practical quantum computing applications, where precision and error minimization are essential.

 We highlight that these frequency shifts yield extremely stringent bounds on interaction parameters and spectator mode occupations.
-For future directions, one may try to tackle alleviating the effects of fidelity decay with several useful approaches from quantum computing and error correction, such as dynamical decoupling \cite{gorin2006dynamics, lidar2012review, pokharel2022demonstration}, shortcuts to adiabaticity and steering \cite{ozguler2018steering}, risk-neutral approaches in robust control \cite{petersson2021optimal} and bosonic error correction \cite{cai2021bosonic}.
+For future directions, one may try to tackle alleviating the effects of fidelity decay with several useful approaches from quantum computing and error correction, such as dynamical decoupling \cite{gorin2006dynamics, lidar2012review, pokharel2022demonstration}, shortcuts to adiabaticity and steering \cite{ozguler2018steering}, circuit optimization and machine learning~\cite{xu2022neural, ogunkoya2024qutrit}, risk-neutral approaches in robust control \cite{anders2022optimal} and bosonic error correction \cite{cai2021bosonic}.